-Consult the Academic Advisor or Program Director to determine the impact on their program of study and ability to progress in the curriculum plan.
+Consult with the Program Director or Academic Advisor to determine the impact on their program of study and ability to progress in the curriculum plan.
 Complete a drop form with the Academic Advisor and return to the Registrar.
+Students enrolled in the Graduate Nursing Program should contact the Graduate Nursing Program Director.
 A drop date is identified on the official form.

 This date determines the implications for grade, tuition, adjustment, and/or possible refund.
-Students dropping general education courses taken at other institutions must comply with that College or university's procedure for add/drop but must also inform the Academic Advisor of the change.
+Students dropping general education courses taken at other institutions must comply with that college or university's procedure for add/ drop but must also inform the Academic Advisor of the change.
 Students who drop all courses in a required semester are considered withdrawn from the College.

-\Check the registration calendar to identify final dates to drop courses and the ramifications that dropping courses has on applicable grades/transcripts/tuition and refunds.
+Check the registration calendar to identify final dates to drop courses and the ramifications that dropping courses has on applicable grades/ transcripts/tuition and refunds.